Mauritius: Languages

 The Mauritian constitution makes no mention of an official language.
 It only mentions that the official language of the National Assembly is English; however, any member can also address the chair in French.
 English and French are generally considered to be de facto national and common languages of Mauritius, as they are the languages of government administration, courts, and business.
 The constitution of Mauritius is written in English, while some laws, such as the Civil and Criminal codes, are in French.
 The Mauritian currency features the Latin, Tamil and Devanagari scripts.

-The Mauritian population is multilingual; while Mauritian Creole is the mother tongue of most Mauritians, most people are also fluent in English and French; they tend to switch languages according to the situation.
+The Mauritian population is multilingual.
+Mauritian Creole is the mother tongue of most Mauritians.
+Most people are also fluent in English and French, and tend to switch languages according to the situation.
 French and English are favoured in educational and professional settings, while Asian languages are used mainly in music, religious and cultural activities.
 The media and literature are primarily in French.

-The Mauritian Creole language, which is French-based with some additional influences, is spoken by the majority of the population as a native language.
-The Creole languages spoken in different islands of the country are more or less similar: Mauritian Creole, Rodriguan creole, Agalega creole and Chagossian creole are spoken by people from the islands of Mauritius, Rodrigues, Agaléga and Chagos.
+The Mauritian Creole language, which is French-based with some additional influences, is spoken by the majority of the population as a native language, and attempts have been made to standardise it.
+The Creole languages spoken in different islands of the country are more or less similar: Mauritian, Rodriguan, Agalega and Chagossian Creoles are spoken by people from the islands of Mauritius, Rodrigues, Agaléga and Chagos, respectively.
 The following ancestral languages, also spoken in Mauritius, have received official recognition by acts of parliament: Bhojpuri, Chinese, Hindi, Marathi, Sanskrit, Tamil, Telugu and Urdu.
 Bhojpuri, once widely spoken as a mother tongue, has become less commonly spoken over the years.
 According to the 2022 census, Bhojpuri was spoken by 5.1% of the population compared to 12.1% in 2000.

-School students must learn English and French; they may also opt for an Asian language or Mauritian Creole.
+School students must learn English and French.
+They may also opt for an Asian language or Mauritian Creole.
 The medium of instruction varies from school to school but is usually English for public and government subsidised private schools and mainly French for paid private ones.
-O-Level and A-Level Exams are organised in public and government subsidised private schools in English by Cambridge International Examinations while paid private schools mostly follow the French Baccalaureate model.
+O-Level and A-Level exams are organised in public and government subsidised private schools in English by Cambridge International Examinations while paid private schools mostly follow the French Baccalaureate model.